Learning

 Learning/History of the Valley

 Beginning with William Blackstone in 1635 and continuing for the next four centuries, humans molded the watershed, both for better and worse.
-Today, we celebrate the contributions of the region to the American Industrial Revolution as we also reclaim damaged waterways and habitats.
+Today, we celebrate the contributions of the region to the American Industrial Revolution as we also reclaim damaged waterways and habitats so current and future generations can enjoy the green space found in the Blackstone Heritage Corridor.

 Senator John H. Chafee